Out on loan at Hamilton but striker Bruce Anderson has not given up on his dream of leading Aberdeen's attack next season and beyond - Evening Express

 “Then we will see what happens in the summer.”

-Anderson hit scoring form whilst the Dons were in the midst of a club record scoring drought extending six games.
+Anderson hit scoring form while the Dons were in the midst of a club-record scoring drought extending six games.

 That barren goal run finally ended when Callum Hendry netted in the 1-0 defeat of Kilmarnock at the weekend – the Reds first goal for 574 minutes and only the second win in 12 games.